xapian/xapian-gsoc-proposal/proposal.rst

 .. is that the students in question have discussed the project with us before
 .. submitting their proposal.

-No, I have not discussed the project on irc or mailing list.
-However, I have carefully read project idea on the wiki page and agree with the ideas.
+No, I have not discussed the project on the irc or mailing list.
+However, I have carefully read the project outline on the wiki page and agree with the ideas.

 Licensing of your contributions to Xapian
 -----------------------------------------